 1. Check Out The Staff Credentials

-It is essential to do a background check on the obstetrician and staff of the hospital so that you know that you are in capable hands.
+It is essential to do a background check on the obstetrician and staff of the hospital so that you know that you are in responsible hands.
 You can have a look at their credentials and gather reviews from the internet to ensure that they are board-certified.
 Further, you can fix a few appointments and gauge your comfort level with the doctor.
 You can then decide if you were able to build a rapport with the doctor, if they were able to answer your questions clearly, and if you’d like to take things forward with them.
+Even if you are not much of a perfectionist and believe anyone, this is about the health of you and your baby.
+So make sure you are 100% satisfied with all the services and flexibilities that they have to offer and then eventually come to a peaceful decision.

 2. Hospital Facilities